A Farewell to Arms: Book One

-Lieutenant Frederic Henry is an American medic serving in the Italian Army, who speaks Italian.
+Lieutenant Frederic Henry is an American medic serving in the Italian Army who speaks Italian.
 The novel begins during the First World War.
 It is the start of winter, when a cholera epidemic kills thousands of soldiers.
 Frederic visits Gorizia, where he meets other army fellows and the priest.
 He finds there are two brothels – one for officers and the other for lower-rank soldiers.
 On his return, he shares his experience with his friend, Surgeon Rinaldi, who is about the same age as Frederic.

 Rinaldi is fond of beautiful women.
 He has fallen in love with an English nurse named Catherine Barkley, though not so seriously.
 Rinaldi takes Frederic to a British hospital, where Frederic is introduced to, and attracted to, Catherine.
 She tells him about her fiancé, who was killed in battle, and also about feeling uncomfortable in the rain, as it starts to rain.
 Frederic tries to kiss her, but she refuses and slaps him.
 She regrets doing so and eventually warms to him and they kiss.

 Frederic and his fellow drivers (Passini, Manera, Gordini and Gavuzzi) take the ambulance toward the front line.
 Passini is killed in a mortar attack.
 Frederic is severely wounded in the knee on the Italian front and is sent to the hospital.

 Book Two

 Surgeon Rinaldi visits Frederic in the hospital and praises him for his heroism, but Frederic denies any display of such.
 Rinaldi also tells him that he will be shifted to a hospital in Milan soon for a better treatment.
 Frederic requests him to have Catherine there as a nurse.
 The priest pays a visit.
 In a discussion again, Frederic expresses his views against war.
 Meanwhile, America has declared war on Germany, and the Italian army is also anxious about war against Austria.
 Frederic reaches an American hospital in Milan.
 There he is nursed by Miss Gage, Mrs. Walker and their Superintendent Miss Van Campen.
 Miss Gage arranges wine for him.
 Catherine arrives there, and Frederic realizes a strong sense of love and passion for her.
-They make love for the first time.
+They have sex for the first time.
 Doctor Valentini comes to examine his injury and X-rays.
 This book portrays the growth of Frederic's relationship with Catherine over the summer.
 They enjoy boating and horse races.
 Meanwhile, Frederic meets Helen Ferguson, a fellow nurse of Catherine.
 After his knee heals, Frederic is diagnosed with jaundice.
 A three-week convalescent leave is sanctioned for him.
 Miss Van Campen discovers empty liquor bottles in Frederic's room and takes alcoholism as the cause for his condition.
 She also concludes that Frederic is knowingly keeping himself ill to avoid the war front.
 She files a report for the cancellation of convalescent leave, and Frederic is called back to the war front.
 Catherine informs him that she is three months pregnant.
 They promise to reunite and marry after his return from war.
 Frederic asks her to take care of "Little Catherine".